wunderio/wundertools-dockerprototype/README.md

 This is a command container, that provides a full shell, similar to what you would want from an ssh shell.

+Shell as a command is quite usefull for people who are used to getting ssh access to a virtual machine, but also because it is quite easy for different developers and developer teams to customize the image used for their own tastes and needs.
+This customization could be done without affecting the project as it fits into production workflow.

 #### example

 ````